Q: What are FSA's top concerns?

 Q: You have an actuarial background.
 How have you applied your business skills to your advocacy for seniors?

 A: I’ve worked in technical roles, have led large business units, and have worked with companies and investors as a consultant.
 These experiences relate to volunteer work: organizing and communicating with volunteers, charting plans, monitoring progress.
 You know, each of us can offer much to our community.
 There are many fulfilling roles our volunteers can play within FSA - in research, computer input/analysis, position papers on issues, communicating with fellow residents.

-Q: What is FSA's most important objective over the next 12 months?
+Q: What is FSA's most important objective over the near term?

 Gordon has led FSA initiatives advocating change in the burdensome CT taxes affecting seniors.
 His primary role within FSA is to focus on state-wide issues affecting seniors.
 Two years ago we surveyed 600 seniors and learned that their primary issues of concern were financial; that is, a need to make Fairfield more affordable for them.
 Gordon is focusing on repeal of the State tax on our Social Security Income and other financial strategies.